vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 - Are the three GitHub API endpoints that we intend to use different for GitHub Enterprise Server (on-prem)?
   Do they have different paths or different inputs and outputs?
 Need to check the GitHub docs.

+## Answered Questions

+- Does the GitHub Identity Provider need `additionalClaimMappings`?
+No. This feature was only added for OIDCIdentityProvider, and not yet added for other identity provider types.
+Please raise an issue in this repo if you need this feature.

 ## Implementation Plan

 The maintainers will most likely implement this proposal, if it is accepted.

 Community contributions to the effort would be welcomed.
 Contact the maintainers if you might wish to get involved.

-Implementing browser-based authentication could happen first.
+Implementing browser-based authentication will happen first.
 It is simpler and is a pre-requisite for the PAT consent feature for CLI-based authentication.